zachakbar/Dark-Mode/readme.txt

 = How can I remove the feedback link? =

-The Feedback link will take a user to the GitHub repository and will only be shown when Dark Mode is currently on.
-To remove it for every user, put `define( 'DARK_MODE_FEEDBACK', false );` in your `wp-config.php` file.
+The Feedback link will take a user to the GitHub repository and will only be shown when Dark Mode is currently on for that user.
+To remove it for every user, put `define( 'DARK_MODE_FEEDBACK', false );` in your website `wp-config.php` file.

 == Screenshots ==